SseEpIdEh/Python-for-Data-Analysis-Pandas/README.md

 # Python-for-Data-Analysis-Pandas

 In this section of the course we will learn how to use pandas for data analysis.
 You can think of pandas as an extremely powerful version of Excel, with a lot more features.
-In this section of the course, you should go through the notebooks in this order:
+In this section of the course, you should go through the folders with the given name in this order:

 1.Introduction to Pandas